coderefinery/git-intro/_episodes/09-branches.md

   - Know the difference between a branch and a tag.
 keypoints:
   - A branch is a division unit of work, to be merged with other units of work.
-  - Creating branches is simple in Git.
-  - Merging branches is typically straightforward.
   - A tag is a pointer to a moment in the history of a project.
 ---